sachinchoolur/lightGallery/site/content/demos/video-gallery.md

 ---
-title: 'Video gallery'
+title: Video gallery
-description:
-    'lightGallery supports YouTube, Vimeo, VK, DailyMotion, Wistia and all other types of HTML5 video formats.
-Such as MP4, WebM, Ogg, etc.'
+description: lightGallery supports YouTube, Vimeo, VK, DailyMotion, Wistia and all other types of HTML5 video formats.
+Such as MP4, WebM, Ogg, etc.
-lead:
-    'lightGallery supports YouTube, Vimeo, Wistia and all other types of HTML5 video formats.
-Such as MP4, WebM, Ogg, etc.'
+lead: lightGallery supports YouTube, Vimeo, Wistia and all other types of HTML5 video formats.
+Such as MP4, WebM, Ogg, etc.
-date: 2020-10-06T08:48:57+00:00
+date: 2020-10-06T08:48:57.000Z
 draft: false
 images: []
-menu:
+menu: {demos: {parent: Demos}}
-    demos:
-        parent: 'Demos'
 weight: 2
 toc: true
 ---